joncamfield/SAFETAG/content/methods/network_mapping.md

   * **Wireless Range Mapping:** Map the range of the organizations wireless network outside of office space.
+output: |2

+    * The reach of and security protections in place on any wireless networks
+    * A list of hosts, servers, and other network hardware on LAN
+    * The operating systems and services on each host.
+    * Services used by the host as identified by decrypted wireless network traffic.
+    * Possible vulnerable services and practices.[^vulnerability_analysis]
+operational_security: |2

+    * Clarify timing and seek permission with staff - some activities can tax the network or cause disruptions.
+    * Confirm that all devices you are accessing/scanning belong to the organization.
+    * Delete all devices from your scan that do not belong to the organization.
+    * Study outputs for any obviously embarrassing personal information (especially traffic sniffing or personal devices connected to the network) before sharing.
+    * Treat captured network traffic with the utmost security and empathetic responsibility.
+They may contain very personal data, passwords, and more.
+These should not be shared except in specific, intentional samples with anyone, including the organization itself.
 preparation: >

   #### Baseline Skills